Stabilization of associated prime ideals of monomial ideals -- Bounding the copersistence index: Introduction and Overview

 \subsection{Results}

 We develop a general method to determine upper bounds for the copersistence index $\cpi{I}$ of a monomial ideal $I$ in the polynomial ring $K[X_1,\dots, X_r]$, where $K$ is an arbitrary field.
 This method is based on describing membership in monomial ideals by suitable systems of linear inequalities.
+We set up such a system which leads to a reduction of the existing bound~\cite{Hoa:2006:stab-assprimes-monom} for the copersistence index by an exponential factor